chevereto/v4-docs/application/reference/errors.md

 ## Error Id

-Chevereto logs all error events under a unique **errorId** associated with the error stack trace and debug information.
+✅ Chevereto logs all error events under a unique **errorId** associated with the error stack trace and debug information.

 ```plain
 <some code>: ** errorId #dacb7f96fb9fd28d **
 ```

-Errors in Chevereto **are hidden by default**, the only public part is the error identifier.
+Errors in Chevereto **are hidden by default**, the public part is the error identifier.
 Errors won't be displayed for security reasons and the error identifier is a randomly generated unique identifier per error event.

-In no situation the error id will provide any relevant information about the actual issue.
+✅ In no situation the error id will provide any relevant information about the error happening.

-💡 The error id exists so you can lookup for that error in your configured system error log device.
+💡 The error id exists for lookup for that error in the system error log device.

 ## Stack Trace